ethanfreire/100-days-of-code/log.md

 ### Day 5: June 19, 2022

 **Today's Progress**: So today got to learn the internet pages function differently to modern SPA with React.
 I don't really remember blank page in between page navigations.
 Also, got to learn of react lifecycle methods and some best practices on how, when, where to use it.

+### Day 6: June 20, 2022

+**Today's Progress**: Wow today went by super fast.
+Learned a bit more on React and the general work flow for code order execution.
+Really important to know when react would re-rendering a component.
+Can't wait to build more of the app tomorrow.